usnistgov/FederalProfile-8259A/_8259-Control/security.md

 - Follow a consistent procedure to communicate with the manufacturer if the IoT device documentation is not sufficient to support integrating the devices into their risk management processes.
 - Implement policies and procedures to establish the requirements for IoT device manufacturers and/or vendors to provide documentation for each IoT device and associated system that describes:
-  - Secure configuration, installation, and operation of the IOT device.
+  - Secure configuration, installation, and operation of the IoT device.
   - Effective use and maintenance of IoT device security functions and mechanisms.
   - Known vulnerabilities regarding the IoT device configuration and use of administrative (i.e., privileged) functions.
   - IOT device user-accessible security functions/mechanisms and how to effectively use those security functions/mechanisms;
   - Methods for user interaction with the IoT device, to enable individuals to use the IoT device and any associated systems and services in a more secure manner.
   - User responsibilities in maintaining the security of the IoT device.

-## Policies and procedures for IOT device protections and safeguards documentation.
+## Policies and procedures for IoT device protections and safeguards documentation.

 Policies and procedures provide the details necessary to implement management and operational controls for providing IoT device protections and safeguards documentation as required, in accordance with the organization's risk management strategy.
 Controls that may be necessary: